State Laws

-The National Alliance to Stop Impaired Driving (NASID) is a coalition established and led by Responsibility.org to eliminate all forms of impaired driving, especially multiple substance impaired driving, through effective and proven measures such as DUI system reform, DUI detection, and improved use of data and technology.
+The National Alliance to Stop Impaired Driving (NASID) is a board coalition of stakeholders working in private/public partnership to eliminate all forms of impaired driving, especially multiple substance impaired driving.
+Established in 2021 and led by Responsibility.org, NASID works collaboratively through effective and proven measures such as DUI system reform, DUI detection, and improved use of data and technology.

 NASID provides national leadership to expand testing among impaired drivers, training for criminal justice practitioners, toxicology lab capacity improvements, and programs to increase likelihood of recovery and reductions in recidivism.
 Our work includes state and federal advocacy efforts, public awareness and education, and state implementation of effective programs.